Standard Notes

 Standard Notes review.
 A writing app better suited for groups than for individual use.

-The title is Standard, but it’s a writing app that seems a bit too expensive and perhaps overly feature-rich in individual use.
+The title is Standard, but it’s a writing app that seems a bit too expensive and perhaps overly feature-rich for individual use.
 Initially, I thought it was just a bad app, but after using it, I found it’s not entirely bad; it’s a writing app with its reasons for being what it is.
 It’s Standard Notes.

 Table of Contents